 “We probably won’t put it on the agenda to sue them over it, but if they want to make us a very generous offer for our domain names, we’ll certainly consider it,” says Steve Lockwood, the company secretary of Alphabet Recruitment, a recruitment firm in London.

-However, BMW is quite adamant of the fact that they don’t have any plans to sell off their domain.
+However, BMW is quite adamant about the fact that they don’t have any plans to sell off their domain.
 This could indeed lead to a conflict between the two companies for a name.
 In fact, BMW is looking forward to find if any trademark infringement has taken place after the restructuring of Google.
-Right now Alphabet.com is down due to the high traffic.
+Right now ‘Alphabet.com‘ is down due to the high traffic.

 The big question is, does a domain name, especially .com TLD (Top Level Domain) really matter for a widely popular company like Google?
 Paul Graham, the founder of Y Combinator explains the importance of having .com domains.
 The problem with not having the .com of your name is that it signals weakness, Graham elaborates.
 As long as Google’s Alphabet is not going to introduce any product into the market under its own name, it won’t be a great concern.
 As per the US Patent and Trademark Office, any company can own the name of other company.
 Trademark Infringement occurs only when the consumers get baffled of both the companies.

 Now onwards Google Inc. will be owned by its holding company Alphabet Inc. Anyways, both Larry Page and Sergey Brin are excited about the change.
 They foresee that this would empower great entrepreneurs and companies to flourish.
 The domain for Alphabet is https://abc.xyz/ and Google is happy about it.
 However, in future, if they wish to purchase a domain that can create problems like faced by many other companies.